 Similarly to yoga blocks, Yoga straps are great to help get you into some of those tougher positions.
 They are used to help you stretch your body and muscles over the course of time, making it easier to get your body into those more difficult positions.

-So once you have your equipment and you're good to go, it can be helpful to get yourself a yoga bag.
-These are especially useful if you have decided to learn yoga at a public class, or if you enjoy doing yoga outside.
+So once you have your equipment and you’re good to go, it can be helpful to get yourself a yoga bag.
+These are especially useful if you have decided to learn yoga in a public class or if you enjoy doing yoga outside.
 Just roll your mat up and pack it away for easy transportation.

 How to Keep Your Equipment Clean

 Having the right equipment is great, but looking after it is just as important.
 Keeping your yoga mat clean is easy, all you need is soap (oil-free), water and a cloth.
 Use this method before you use it the first time, and weekly after that to keep it fresh.
 You can also add some essential oils to make it smell nice whilst you’re using it.

 If you need something a bit quicker, a half-and-cider vinegar and water mix will work just as well.
 Wipe the mat down with a cloth and leave your mat outside to air dry.